-By car is probably a little harder because it’s recommended to park at Santiago del Teide and from there take the 355 bus to masca.
-Then, in the come back, taking the 325 bus from Los Gigantes to Santiago del Teide.
+By car is probably a little harder because it’s recommended to park at Santiago del Teide and from there take the 355 bus to Masca.
+Then, come back, taking the 325 bus from Los Gigantes to Santiago del Teide.

 Barranco del Rio Route

 This route has a total length of 5 hours (2,5 hours start and come back).
-It is considered as an intermediate difficulty path where you’ll see dry desert look alike zones, green spots and even the Barranco del Rio Waterfall.
-It is a diversified route in the island when it comes down to flora and fauna species.
+It is considered as an intermediate difficulty path where you’ll see dry desert look-alike zones, green spots and even the Barranco del Rio Waterfall.
+It is a diversified route on the island when it comes down to flora and fauna species.

 Hiking in Anaga Mountains

-Going through Anaga Forest you have many trails where you’ll discover unique landscapes and views to the entire island.
+Going through Anaga Forest you have many trails where you’ll discover unique landscapes and views of the entire island.
 In fact, there’s not just one route that can be done from Anaga Mountains, but a lot.
-We can recommended you these two:
+We can recommend you these two:

-- From Cruz del Carmen, passing Chinamada to Punta del Hidalgo: This route has an approximate extension of 10 kilometers (better for those people with more physical resistance), and it has an optimum climate condition with and incredible vegetation and various rocky formations.
+- From Cruz del Carmen, passing Chinamada to Punta del Hidalgo: This route has an approximate extension of 10 kilometres (better for those people with more physical resistance), and it has an optimum climate condition with incredible vegetation and various rocky formations.

 - From Cruz del Carmen to Punta de Hidalgo through Canal de Bejia: This path is longer than the other (12.7 km) and has an approximate length of 6-7 hours.
-There you’ll pass through natural tunnels and walk in old water canals finding in the top an incredible rocky formation.
+There you’ll pass through natural tunnels and walk-in old water canals finding at the top an incredible rocky formation.

-We hope you prove at least one of this route and admire Tenerife’s beauty from a mountain’s peak.
+We hope you visit at least one of these routes and admire Tenerife’s beauty from a mountain’s peak.